svannib/Nerd_Herd_TTS/README.md

 Well... the name speaks for itself.
 Tabletop simulator (TTS) is a game built to simulate a tabletop.
 This offers a blank canvas for modders, companies and communities.
 The game is programmed specifically to act as a scaffold for any game which uses a physical medium to be played (cards, models, figures, boards... practically all games that are not videogames).
 Thus it lends itself very well to playing Warhammer 40k.

 ###### Technical requirements
-- Considering investing in a decent speaker and mic setup, nobody enjoys hearing your gf spreading the good word of Lorgar in the background.
+- Consideri investing in a decent speaker and mic setup, nobody enjoys hearing your gf spreading the good word of Lorgar in the background.
 ###### System requirements
 - OS: Windows 7 SP1+/ macOS 10.12+
 - Processor: SSE2 instruction set support.